dbdeviant/diny/README.md

 ```

 Turn on the feature for GAT's and derive AsyncSerialize / AsyncDeserialize
-on the desired data types.
+(or AsyncSerialization to derive both) on the desired data types.

 ```rust
 #![feature(generic_associated_types)]